gardener/gardener/docs/monitoring/README.md

 ```
 prometheus.io/scrape=true
 prometheus.io/port=<port>
+prometheus.io/name=<name>
 ```
 - cadvisor metrics from pods in the garden and extension namespaces

+The job name label will be applied to all metrics from that service.
 **Purpose**: Entrypoint for operators when debugging issues with extensions or other garden components.

 ### Shoot Prometheus